Feedback: All feedback welcomed on and/or off list

 “Now, now, there’s no need to go anywhere.
 I’m Father Michael.
 I was just getting ready to go in and join Father Paul in Midnight Mass when I saw you.
 Are you lost?
 Do you need help?”

 Johnny looked up at the man and saw only friendliness and concern in his eyes.
-The fear he had felt when he first heard the man’s voice was beginning to go away.
+The fear he had felt when he first heard the man’s voice was beginning to disappear.

 Father Michael watched the struggle on the child’s face and was pleased when the decision was made to go inside.